irvinecodingclub/irvinecodingclub.github.io/_posts/2020-04-16-web-development.md

 permalink: /webdev
 course: true
 comments: false
-excerpt: "A course teaching you how to make a basic website with HTML, CSS, and Javascript."
+excerpt: "A course teaching you how to make a basic website."
 ---

 | Instructor | &nbsp;&nbsp;Zoom ID &nbsp; |